dglaeser/gridformat/paper/paper.md

 `GridFormat` uses a traits (or meta-function) mechanism to operate on user-given grid types, and to identify which concept a given grid models.
-As a motivating example, consider this piece of code:
+As a motivating example, consider the following function template:

 ```cpp
 template<typename Grid>